vwkd/code-system/src/languages/rust/data type/string.md

 must put behind some sort of pointer, usually behind reference

 - `&str`
-- string slice for some string in memory
+- slice of string
-- string not necessarily heap, can be in binary as well
+- string not necessarily on heap, can be in binary as well
 - can only use reference directly since size is not known at compile-time for stack
 - `&String` gets automatically coerced to `&str` reference to string can get coerced to string slice